jamessouth/paint-demo/art.md

 As far as the worklet code goes, there is little difference between masking and drawing.
 For the [exclamation point](https://github.com/jamessouth/paint-demo/blob/master/src/js/demo3b.js) and [cloud outline](https://github.com/jamessouth/paint-demo/blob/master/src/js/demo3d.js), either way works since they are solid colors.
 The [red/yellow/white explosion](https://github.com/jamessouth/paint-demo/blob/master/src/js/demo3a.js) is solid too but I drew it so that I could apply the dark outlines; it does not seem possible to both mask a shape and have an outline around it, which is why the cloud's outline is a separate worklet.

 I tried to pattern the [blue cloud](https://github.com/jamessouth/paint-demo/blob/master/src/js/demo3c.js) in the worklet but it wasn't looking good.
 A nested loop can be used to draw across the width and height of the subject element, but I didn't find a way to keep what is drawn confined within the cloud's boundaries.
 I also tried the [ctx.createPattern()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createPattern) method but I couldn't find a way to get an image into the worklet to be the pattern source.
-So, I made the cloud's pattern in CSS then masked the shape in the worklet, thus requiring another worklet to make the outline.
+So, I made the cloud's pattern in CSS then masked the shape in a worklet, thus requiring another worklet to make the outline.

 To help draw these shapes I used [this tool](http://www.victoriakirst.com/beziertool/) which generates the draw instructions and adds x- and y-offsets, which I then used to position the shape within the div.
-##More on the polyfill
+##More on the polyfill and conclusion

 One last thing I wanted to show with the polyfill was that calling `paint` in your CSS before other declarations seems to work better than putting it just anywhere.
-I made [Demo 4](https://jamessouth.github.io/paint-demo/demo4.html) to show the aforementioned caching issue when `paint` is called in SCSS, but also to say that if other declarations come before it the polyfill doesn't run as often, so you just get the body's background color.
+I made [Demo 4](https://jamessouth.github.io/paint-demo/demo4.html) to show the aforementioned caching issue when `paint` is called in SCSS, but also to say that if other declarations come before it the polyfill doesn't seem to run as often, so you just get the body's background color.
 The cover image of this article is a shot of Demo 4.
 ```scss
 //demo4.scss
 .cache{